 | |

-How to get from Tashkent to Almaty by bus or train in 2024
+How to get from Tashkent to Almaty by bus (2024)

 Tashkent to Almaty by direct bus

-The Avtovokzal in Tashkent you need to go to is the Main One at Olmazor Metro Station.
-There, go directly to cash desk #1 – it’s for the international services to Kazakhstan.
+You need to go to the main bus station (Tashkent Avtovokzal) near Olmazor Metro Station.
+Once there, go directly to cash desk #1 – it’s for the international buses to Kazakhstan.

 Tashkent to Almaty buses depart from Tashkent Avtovokzal next to Olmazor Metro Station